Peter Corey: Writing work

 Corey's Coping With Books have been transformed into a number of television shows, starting as a one-off called "Coping with Grown-Ups" in 1994, followed by "Coping with Christmas" in 1995 as well as a six-part series; (Holidays, School, Cool, Relatives, Girls, Boys) broadcast over the 1997–1998 Christmas holiday.

-He wrote approximately 200 hours of television, mostly for children.
+Corey wrote approximately 200 hours of television, mostly for children.
 Among these have been several comedies, including: Your Mother Wouldn't Like It, Palace Hill, The Comedy Crowd and Cue Gary.

 Acting work

 Corey was also an actor, featuring in dramas and soap operas on British television.
 He worked on camera with numerous comedians including Frank Skinner, Steve Coogan, Jack Dee and Richard Blackwood.

 On British television in Brookside, he played "Freddie Spence" for two years.
 He also featured in EastEnders for six months playing "Vic the Crusher", who was an extortionist.
 Corey also played Mr. Prout in an early episode of One Foot in the Grave.
-His other roles included London's Burning, Hornblower, *Harry's Mad, Sooty Heights, The Bill and No Sweat.
+His other roles included London's Burning, Hornblower, Harry's Mad, Sooty Heights, The Bill and No Sweat.